1Genevieve/LongData_REmodel/README.md

 A binary logistic regression, random effects model was used to determine which of the health behaviours - fruit and vegetable intake, alcohol drinking and physical activity - are significant predictors of smoking among adults aged 50 years and older in ELSA.
 Stata DO file and powerpoint presentation attached.

 ##### Research attachment 2: Exploring Gender Differences in the Relationship Between Obesity and Employment Outcomes

+An ordered probit regression was used to explore the distribution of employment outcomes by gender and BMI.